AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/click-data-pixels.md

 ## Response

-Based on the above example, the browser is redirected to the following URL:
+Based on the above example, the browser is redirected to the following [!DNL URL]:

 [!DNL `https://adobe.com/callback?creative=1235&campaign=4709&adgroup=3408&placement=1001`]